 Those who have nausea/vomiting into late pregnancy usually find it takes months to regain their energy and restore their nutritional reserves.
 Food aversions may persist and take months or even years to overcome.

 It will often take 1-2 months of recovery for every month she was malnourished or debilitated by HG.

 Any additional complications during pregnancy should be re-evaluated postpartum by a primary care doctor to ensure complete recovery.

-Families need to be aware of common postpartum issues and their symptoms to ensure women get the care they need.
+Families need to be aware of common postpartum issues and their symptoms to ensure appropriate care.
 A mother’s health greatly impacts the development of her child(ren).

-You may ask "Why do I still have nausea after delivery?" or "Why do I feel sick still postpartum?"
-The pregnancy hormone hCG is not the cause of ongoing issues postpartum.
+Postpartum questions can include: "Why do I still have nausea after delivery?" or "Why do I feel sick still postpartum?"

 - Stomach bacterial imbalance (dysbiosis, infection, helicobacter pylori infection)

 - Tooth damage (loss of enamel or cavities) or loss